wp-plugins/easy-bootstrap-shortcodes/README.txt

 * More control over the css, you can add your own custom class to shortcodes.
 * Now you can use js file from CDN or disable the plugin js.
 * You can use your own css file by disabling the plugin css, which gives you more flexibility over styling.
+* New sidebar widget to show shortcodes in sidebars and footer

 Easy Bootstrap Shortcode provides following styles